movasim/eSense-Rubino/README.md

 ![GY-302](images/GY-302.jpg)

 Unlike other light level measurement systems, such as LDR resistors, the spectral response of the BH1750 is **designed to be similar to the human eye**.
+The module that we use for eSense Rubino is GY-302.

 **Main sensor characteristics:**